 There will be no geographical allocation of the scholarships.

-- No restrictions will be placed on scholarship recipients holding other grants or awards or receiving assistance or income from other sources.
+No restrictions will be placed on scholarship recipients holding other grants or awards or receiving assistance or income from other sources.

-- academic achievements (15 points)
+Academic achievements (15 points)

-- area of studies (30 points)
+Impact and benefit of your area of study (30 points)

-- work experience (25 points)
+Previous experience (25 points)